Neuropathic Pain Relief

 I am Maximus, your CBD mentor.
 Mine was first caused by physical trauma when I was 16 years old.
 It took generations to really reveal itself and fortunately, possibly because of my own early use of CBD, I have never experienced the full force of neuropathic pain.
 The diagnosis was based all those years ago on my all too frequent experiences of concussion – the first, I recall was as a schoolboy playing rugby in nineteen-fifties.
 It was severe – total amnesia for about 20 minutes, during which time I actually returned to the field, and played, not in a stupor as one might expect but with great verve, even though afterwards, I had no memory of the encounter.
 The following Saturday I turned out again for the team and without doubt suffered another concussion, but fortunately not as severe.
 Such head injuries in those far-off days were not taken too seriously.

 At about this time I began experiencing migraines accompanied by an aura of rows of flashing lights.
 As a youngster I went to sea with Ellerman Lines of London and Liverpool, and while attempting to intervene in a street fight in Sydney on a New Years eve, received a brutal beating to the head – causing concussion.
-Isn’t it silly how I can continue remembering all those fights – although to be honest the great majority were truly glorious victories!
-In fact the last was on my 70th birthday when I vanquished a 48-year old – my Chief Engineer in fact.
-A terribly rash fellow I fear – as my bosun commented afterwards: hadn’t the man seen me punch a steel bulkhead before?
-He had to be treated ashore in hospital for double vision and a badly cut eyebrow.
+Isn’t it silly how I can continue remembering all those fights when I was a boy – although to be candid the great majority were truly glorious victories!

 But I digress, even as a teenager I had been told that the cause of the migraines had possibly been the frequent concussions.
 These continued later as a university student, again playing rugby.
 I continued to play the sport well into my thirties when the collisions only increased in intensity.
 The migraines actually diminished in frequency and ferocity with time, with just the aura remaining.
 Then in my seventies, like the wicked witch they returned – still infrequently but sometimes bringing a stabbing pain – as if a butcher’s knife was being thrust determinedly and firmly into the very center of my brain.